mtxslv/mobile_robotics/docs/notes/configuration_space_mapping.md

 In order to check if a given angle is between other two, I literally check if it is between.
 That is it.
 Naturally, a problem arises here:
 - an angle of 0 rad wouldn't be account as "in between" the angles 1.57 rad and 6 rad, for example.

 **What to do next?
-I really recommend looking the indexes.
+I really recommend looking the algorithm's corner indexes.
 I'm unsure if they make sense.**

 **Do the corner indexes I'm dealing with inside the loop match the points to be manipulated?
 I'm not sure**